Learn more about this program at the Explore LSC Open House on October 8, 2026 RSVP Today

 • Southwest State University: Exercise Science, BS

-• St. Cloud State University: NA
+• St. Cloud State University: Exercise Science, BS

-• Winona State University: Exercise and Rehabilitative Science, BS
+• Winona State University: Exercise and Rehabilitative Science, BS Health and Wellness Management, BAS

 In order to graduate and be guaranteed admission to a Minnesota State university’s designated program you must earn an overall grade point average as indicated by the university to which you will transfer.